apptainer/singularity/README.md

 long as the binary format is the same).
 You can generate your image on Debian or Centos, and run it on Mint or Slackware.

+Within a particular container one can include their programs, data, scripts and pipelines and thus portable to any other architecture compatible Linux system or distribution.

+## Bootstrapping new images
-Generally when building an image from scratch you must build it from a compatible host.
-This is because you are essentially bootstrapping the image from scratch using the distribution specific tools it comes with (e.g. Red Hat does not provide Debian's debootstrap).
-But once the image has been bootstrapped and includes the necessary bits to become self hosting (e.g. YUM on Centos and apt-get on Debian/Ubuntu) then the process of managing the container becomes distribution independent.
+Generally when bootstrapping an image from scratch you must build it from a compatible host.
+This is because you must use the distribution specific tools it comes with (e.g. Red Hat does not provide Debian's debootstrap).
+But once the image has been bootstrapped and includes the necessary bits to be self hosting (e.g. YUM on Centos and apt-get on Debian/Ubuntu) then the process of managing the container can be implemented from within the container.

+The process of building a bootstrap starts with a definition specification.
+The defition file describes how you want the operating system to be built, what should go inside it and any additional modifications necessary.

-Here is an example bootstrap definition file for Centos:
+Here is an example of a very simple bootstrap definition file for Centos:

     # Use shell lingo to determine version and repository location
-    VERSION=`rpm -qf /etc/redhat-release  --qf '%{VERSION}\n'`
+    VERSION=7

     PackageRepo "http://mirror.centos.org/centos-${VERSION}/${VERSION}/os/\$basearch/"

     Initalize

-    InstallPkgs coreutils python strace vim-minimal
+    InstallPkgs centos-release coreutils python strace vim-minimal

     Finalize

-Once you have created your bootstrap definition, you can build your Singularity container image as follows:
+Once you have created your bootstrap definition, you can build your Singularity container image by first creating a blank image, and then bootstrapping using your defintion file:

     [gmk@centos7-x64 demo]$ sudo singularity image create /tmp/Centos-7.img [gmk@centos7-x64 demo]$ sudo singularity bootstrap /tmp/Centos-7.img centos.def

 From there we can immeadiatly start using the container:

+    [gmk@centos7-x64 demo]$ singularity exec /tmp/Centos-7.img cat /etc/redhat-release
+    CentOS Linux release 7.2.1511 (Core)
     [gmk@centos7-x64 demo]$ singularity exec /tmp/Centos-7.img python --version Python 2.7.5
     [gmk@centos7-x64 demo]$ singularity exec /tmp/Centos-7.img python hello.py